-Keywords: Monetary unions, Euro area, Fragmentation, Optimal monetary policy in open economies, Capital flows, Fiscal crises, Unconventional monetary policies, Inflation, Endogenous breaking of symmetry, Optimum currency areas.
+Keywords: Monetary unions, Euro area, Fragmentation, Optimal monetary policy in open economies, Capital flows, Fiscal crises, Anti-fragmentation policies, Inflation, Endogenous breaking of symmetry, Optimum currency areas.

-\Fornaro: CREI, Universitat Pompeu Fabra, Barcelona School of Economics and CEPR; LFornaro@crei.cat.
+^{}Fornaro: CREI, Universitat Pompeu Fabra, Barcelona School of Economics and CEPR; LFornaro@crei.cat.
 Grosse-Steffen: Banque de France; christoph.grossesteffen@banque-france.fr.
 The views and opinions expressed in this paper are not necessarily those of the Banque de France or the Eurosystem.
 We are extremely grateful to Stephane Dupraz, for his generous contributions in the early stages of this project.
-We thank seminar participants at CREI for very helpful comments.
+We thank Giulia Sestrieri, and seminar/conference participants at CREI, Banque de France, University of Munich and the Barcelona School of Economics Summer Forum for very helpful comments.
 This paper was partly developed while Luca Fornaro was visiting the ECB as a Wim Duisenberg fellow, and the Banque de France as a consultant.
 Hospitality and financial support from both institutions are gratefully acknowledged.